-Striking unions cripple Paris in stand-off with Macron
+Striking unions cripple France in stand-off with Macron

 Past attempts at pension reform have ended badly.
 Former president Jacques Chirac’s conservative government in 1995 caved into union demands after weeks of crippling protests.

-Twenty-four years later, the looming standoff is a risky venture for France’s hard-left unions who have seen membership and public support wane in recent years.

-They are battling to remain relevant against a president who has faced down waves of strikes over reforms of the labor market and SNCF railways.

-For Macron, the showdown will set the tone for the second half of his mandate, with more difficult reforms to come, including to unemployment benefits.
+For Macron, this week’s showdown with strikers will set the tone for the second half of his mandate, with more difficult reforms to come, including to unemployment benefits.

-The strikes follow months of sometimes violent “yellow vest” over the high cost of living and perceived elitism of political class.

-Laurent Berger, head of the reform-minded CFDT union, said the social environment was more explosive than in 1995.
+Reporting by Caroline Pailliez, Geert de Clercq, Sybille de La Hamaide, Marine Pennetier and Richard Lough; Writing by Richard Lough; Editing by Christian Lowe